edge-cloud/www.edge-cloud.net/_posts/2019-09-10-troubleshooting-bgp-session-hosted-vif.md

 neighbor 10.1.103.34 password My5UpeR5eCRetPA55W0rD
 ```

-I would have expected the above *"debug ip bgp"* command would have showed us some information regarding the missing BGP Auth key.
+I would have expected the above *"debug ip bgp"* command would have shown us some information regarding the missing BGP Auth key.
 But as there was no BGP Auth setup on the local node, there was no information about the Auth mismatch in the debug output.